digitalunited/bedrock/README.md

 Push uploads to production `bundle exec cap production wpcli:uploads:rsync:push`

-Pull database from staging `bundle exec cap staging wpcli:db:pull`
+Pull database from staging `Run db-pull-staging.sh located in the project root`

-Pull database from production `bundle exec cap production wpcli:db:pull`
+Pull database from production `Run db-pull-production.sh located in the project root`

-Push database to staging `bundle exec cap staging wpcli:db:push`
+Push database to staging `Run db-push-staging.sh located in the project root`

-Push database to production `bundle exec cap production wpcli:db:push`
+Push database to production `Run db-push-production.sh located in the project root`

 ## Installation/Usage